PIC16F877A - More Microcontroller Features

-We have managed to blink a LED, use interrupts and timers with the PIC16F84A.
-Sadly, that’s almost all we can do with that microcontroller as it lacks features that most microcontrollers or an Arduino has.
+We have managed to blink an LED and use interrupts and timers with the PIC16F84A.
+Sadly, that’s almost all we can do with that microcontroller as it lacks features that most microcontrollers or Arduino have.
 From here on, we will now be using the PIC16F877A.

 - Bus width - 8 bits

 - Pin Count - 40 (PDIP, SOIC) / 44 (QFN, PLCC, TQFP)

 - CPU Speed - 5 million instructions per second

 - RAM Size - 368 bytes

 Obviously, the PIC16F877A trumps the PIC16F84A based on the numbers above.
 But what separates this microcontroller are these features:

 We will discuss each of these features as we continue with this tutorial.